Ed1123/100-days-of-code/r3-log.md

 **Thoughts:** Life is hard, but there no value on wasting time thinking those details.
 There're much better ways to take advantage of our ephemeral existence in this world.

+### Day 72-73: October 16-17, 2020 (Monopoly probabilities)

+**Today's Progress**: Working on problem 84 of Project Euler.
+I'm just missing some details on getting 3 consecutive doubles and coding all the cards for the Chance cards.

+**Thoughts:** Feeling better with my darling.
+Seeing light at the end of the tunnel.